andreplima/covidsims/README.md

 |`roulette.csv`|File describing the roulette employed to assign the recovery time to an arbitrary case|

-The resulting data can be visualised with Excel; a template is available at ..\assets\Helper_SP.xlsx
+The resulting data can be visualised with Excel; a template is available at ./assets/Helper_SP.xlsx